SatoshiumAI/satoshium-us/chronicle/sources/README.md

 Chronicle should document material limitations transparently.

-A limitation does not necessarily disqualify a source.
+A limitation does not necessarily disqualify a Source.

 It becomes part of the historical review context.

 ---

-## Source Reliability
+# Source Reliability

 Chronicle may preserve reliability notes where useful.

-Reliability assessment should consider context such as:
+Reliability assessment may consider:

 * Authority
 * Independence